alexjlockwood/godesignpatterns/_posts/2014-04-22-unbounded-buffered-channels.md

 cannot grow in size.
 The example below describes how one might go about implementing a buffered channel with unlimited size.

-You can also view this example on the [Go Playground]()http://play.golang.org/p/RxHn6olGs1).

 ```go
 package main